MohammadHejazi20/word-viz-FE/README.md

 ## Usage

+1. Ensure that the `SOCKET_URL` in the `.env` file matches the WebSocket URL for the backend.
+You can find the backend details in the following repository: [Word Stream BE](https://github.com/MohammadHejazi20/word-stream-BE).

-1. Start the development server:
+2. Start the development server:

    ```bash
    pnpm run dev
    ```

-2. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:3000` or `http://localhost:5173/`.

 ## Running Tests